A second dose of the Pfizer vaccine will be offered to 16 and 17-year-olds across the UK, following updated advice from the UK's vaccine committee.

 There's no evidence to suggest you should avoid alcohol altogether, but drinking in large quantities can suppress your immune system.

 Does the vaccine affect periods?

-Some women say they've experienced unusually heavy, painful or prolonged periods after being jabbed.
+Some women have experienced unusually heavy, painful or prolonged periods after being jabbed.

-This may be because the jab prompts an increase in activity in the immune system, which also plays a role in the menstrual cycle.
+This may be because the vaccine prompts an increase in activity in the immune system, which also plays a role in the menstrual cycle.

-Doctors and midwives are urging pregnant women to get a vaccine, to protect themselves and their babies.
+Pregnant women are being urged to get the vaccine, to protect themselves and their babies.

 Coronavirus can cause serious illness in some women in later pregnancy, and possibly a slightly higher rate of stillbirth.

 If you're planning a pregnancy or are breastfeeding, government guidance says you can still get vaccinated,

 A recent study suggests vaccination can help improve long Covid symptoms.

 Researchers think the vaccine could be pressing the body's reset button and helping it recover.